RuslanMakhnutin/first-test-mod/readme.md

 ## Mechanics
 - Drying of fresh tea leaves using an Furnace, Smoker and Campfire
-- Cooking a bucket with hot water in the Furnace
-- Crafting a tea bag
 - Crafting a cup
 - Crafting a cup with different tea
 - Cutting tea leaves from foliage with a tea-cutter